 Quality meals can take time to prepare and, when time and sleep are limited, you need consistent, healthful and filling food.
 While there are a number of meal services to choose from, Daily Harvest stands out because it delivers frozen, superfood-packed smoothies right to your door.
 Just blend and enjoy — even while feeding or rocking your newborn.

-Once your baby is a little older and starting solids, also look into Raised Real, which delivers frozen pre-portioned, pre-chopped packets of organic, plant-based meals and gives you a free Beaba Babycook baby food maker to steam and blend the food in.
+Once your baby is a little older and starting solids, also look into Raised Real, which delivers frozen pre-portioned, pre-chopped packets of organic, plant-based meals.
 For those who want to make their own purees, this service is gold.

 Don't be a hero and try to wash dishes.
 At least for the first few weeks (months?), give yourself permission to use disposable plates, cups, napkins, silverware — you name it.
 The environment will forgive you.